-Fisher Price is a well loved and trusted brand in most households for infant, toddler and preschooler toys.
-There are so many Fisher-Price classic toys that many remember from their childhood that can still be bought brand new.
-Celebrating its 85th Anniversary in 2015, Fisher Price is still designing fun toys for kids that help many developmental skills.
+Fisher Price is a well loved and trusted brand in most households for infant, toddler and preschool toys and baby gear.
+There are several Fisher-Price classic toys that adults remember from their childhood.
+Many of these classic toys can still be bought brand new!
+Fisher-Price celebrated its 85th Anniversary in 2015.
+Fisher Price continues to design classic toys for kids that are not only fun, but help children to improve their developmental skills and learning, too.

-Over the years, Fisher Price has re-invented many of its classic all time favorite toys, which are still available for purchase today and include:
+Over the years, Fisher Price has re-invented many of its classic all time favorite toys.
+Toys that remain available for purchase today include:

 The Corn Popper is a classic toy which has been around for years!
-Toddlers love to push along this toy, and watch the little balls inside the clear plastic dome go, "Pop!".
+Toddlers love to push this toy forward and backward, while watching the little balls inside the clear plastic dome go, "Pop!".
 This is an excellent toy for kids who are learning how to walk.
-It is a great deal for the price and also keeps kids entertained.
+For under $15, it is a fun and entertaining, too.

-Snap lock beads come in many different bright colors.
-Kids love to snap these beads, by pushing them together and making long chains out of the many shapes.
-This toy provides a great way for kids to learn about colors and shapes, while developing hand eye coordination!
+Snap lock beads are brightly colored fine motor toys.
+Kids enjoy snapping these beads, by pushing them together, and making long chains out of the many shapes.
+This toy provides a great way for kids to learn about colors and shapes, while developing hand eye coordination.

-This adorable white telephone with the smiling face is one toy that many people seem to remember from their childhood days!
+This adorable white telephone with the smiling face is one toy that many people seem to remember from their childhood days.
+Introduced in 1961, The Chatter Telephone provides the same silly, button-pushing entertainment kids love.

 Since 1971 kids have loved being in charge of their own record player.
 The toy arrives with 5 play-able records include 10 different classic songs kids will sing and dance to.
 Records are able to store in the bottom of the player.
 This toy is fascinating for kids, especially if they love music.